 Partial Thromboplastin Time (PTT, aPTT)

-When you have unexplained bleeding, inappropriate blood clotting, or recurrent miscarriages; when you are on standard heparin anticoagulant therapy; sometimes as part of a pre-surgical screen
+When you have unexplained bleeding, inappropriate blood clotting, or recurrent miscarriages; sometimes when you are on standard heparin anticoagulant therapy; sometimes before a scheduled surgery

 A blood sample drawn by needle from a vein in your arm

-The partial thromboplastin time (PTT) is a screening test that helps evaluate a person's ability to appropriately form blood clots.
-It measures the number of seconds it takes for a clot to form in a person's sample of blood after substances (reagents) are added.
-The PTT assesses the amount and the function of certain proteins called coagulation factors that are an important part of blood clot formation.
+The partial thromboplastin time (PTT; also known as activated partial thromboplastin time (aPTT)) is a screening test that helps evaluate a person's ability to appropriately form blood clots.
+It measures the number of seconds it takes for a clot to form in a sample of blood after substances (reagents) are added.
+The PTT assesses the amount and the function of certain proteins in the blood called coagulation or clotting factors that are an important part of blood clot formation.

 When body tissue(s) or blood vessel walls are injured, bleeding occurs and a process called hemostasis begins.
-Small cell fragments called platelets adhere to and then clump (aggregate) at the injury site.
-At the same time, a process called the coagulation cascade begins and coagulation factors are activated.
-Through the cascading reactions, threads called fibrin form and crosslink into a net that adheres to the injury site and stabilizes it.
-Along with the platelets adhering, this forms a stable blood clot to seal off injuries to blood vessels, prevents additional blood loss, and gives the damaged areas time to heal.
+Small cell fragments called platelets stick to and then clump (aggregate) at the injury site.
+At the same time, a process called the coagulation cascade begins and coagulation factors are activated in a step-by-step process.
+Through the cascading reactions, threads called fibrin form and crosslink into a net that clings to the injury site and stabilizes it.
+This forms a stable blood clot to seal off injuries to blood vessels, prevents additional blood loss, and gives the damaged areas time to heal.

-Each component of this hemostatic process must function properly and be present in sufficient quantity for normal blood clot formation.
-If there is a deficiency in one or more of these factors, or if the factors function abnormally, then a stable clot may not form and bleeding continues.
+Each part of this hemostatic process must function properly and be present in sufficient quantity for normal blood clot formation.
+If the amount of one or more factors is too low, or if the factors cannot do their job properly, then a stable clot may not form and bleeding continues.

-When a PTT is used to investigate bleeding or clotting episodes, it is often ordered along with a prothrombin time (PT).
-A health practitioner will evaluate the results of both tests to help determine the cause of bleeding or clotting episode(s).
+When a PTT is used to investigate bleeding or clotting episodes or to rule out a bleeding or clotting disease (e.g., preoperative evaluation), it is often ordered along with a prothrombin time (PT).
+A healthcare practitioner will evaluate the results of both tests to help rule out or determine the cause of bleeding or clotting disorder.

 How is it used?

 The PTT is used primarily to investigate unexplained bleeding or clotting.
-It may be ordered along with a prothrombin time (PT) test to evaluate hemostasis, the process that the body uses to form blood clots to help stop bleeding.
+It may be ordered along with a prothrombin time (PT/INR) to evaluate the process that the body uses to form blood clots to help stop bleeding.
 These tests are usually the starting points for investigating excessive bleeding or clotting disorders.